The best day trips from Vienna: cheat sheet

 If you plan on taking a long drive or a morning-to-night day trip one day, you’ll appreciate a hotel smack in the middle of Vienna’s city center, meaning you can see the sights in the city with very little effort (and no commute).
 There’s no need to feel like you need a vacation after your vacation!

-Steigenberger Hotel Herrenhof is a 5-star hotel that has probably the best price/quality/location ratio out of all of Vienna’s hotels.
+Steigenberger Hotel Herrenhof is a 5-star hotel that probably has the best price/quality/location ratio out of all of Vienna’s hotels.
 And it has a private parking garage.

-The rooms in this historical building are pleasantly modern (with AC), with 21st century interpretations of various styles.
+The rooms in this historical building are pleasantly modern (with AC), with 21st-century interpretations of various styles.
 Two whole floors of the hotel are dedicated to a spa and fitness center—also a great bonus for a bit of a rest day.

 The breakfast and basically all meals are amazing here.